williamtong/TILDA_defect_classification/README.md

 **True negative (Actual = “good”, predicted = “good”)**

-For the correctly predicted "good" images, in general the red pixels tend to be less clustered, with less intensity, even when they are more numerous than the negative (blue) pixels.
+For the correctly predicted +good_ images, in general the red pixels tend to be less clustered, with less intensity, even when they are more numerous than the negative (blue) pixels.

 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/true_negative_1.png' width="800"><p>
 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/true_negative_2.png' width="800"><p>